 16] Executive meetings of CAS may be called at any time by the President.
 If, owing to distance, it is impractical to hold such meetings, the business of CAS may be conducted by correspondence; the President and the Secretary-Treasurer shall be empowered to take action on all routine matters.

 17] General meetings of CAS are called by the President as the need arises, except that one general meeting must take place every calendar year.
-Notice of such meeting must be mailed to all members at least one month prior to the meeting.
+Notice of such meeting must be sent to all members at least one month prior to the meeting.
 Annual general meetings of CAS will normally take place in the same locality and time period as the meetings of the Congress of the Humanities and Social Sciences, which is organized by the Canadian Federation of the Humanities and Social Sciences.
+If circumstances prevent the holding of an in-person annual general meeting, it may proceed in other formats, provided advanced notice is given and structures are in place to ensure that all CAS members may participate.
 A two-thirds majority vote of active members present at the annual general meeting is required to amend the Constitution.

 18] In special cases papers and reports may be presented in languages other than the official ones.

 The Nominating Committee shall consist of the outgoing President and two other members elected annually for the coming year.
 The committee shall call for written nominations and, where practicable, publish its slate of candidates in advance of the annual meeting.
 (Additional nominations may be made from the floor at the business meeting.)
 The Nominating Committee should also encourage members who may be interested in serving on committees of the Association to make their names known to its Chair.

 The Programme and Arrangements Committee shall consist of three members of the Association, elected annually.
 Its chair should preferably be a member of the university at which the next annual meeting will be held.